Kevin8523/scripts/R/Machine Learning/Bayes/README.md

 * Credible interval, Clopper-Pearson interval, and Jeffreys interval all start looking identical when:
 	+ the evidence is more informative (large n), or
 	+ the prior is less informative (small alpha0, small beta0)

+## Hypothesis Testing:
+* Posterior Error Probabilities (PEP): Probability doesn't belong
+* False Discovery Rate - Fraction which was falsely included
+* q-value - cumulative mean, used to control for % FDR